-This conference will discuss the next steps for natural capital in England, including assessing the value of public goods.
+This conference will discuss the next steps for policy on natural capital in England, including assessing the value of public goods.

 There will be keynote addresses from:

 - Edward Barker, Director, Natural Environment, Defra;

 - Andy Croxford, Deputy Director, Environment Agency;

 - Dr Jo Traill Thomson, Lead, The Landscape Pioneer, Natural England; and

 - Simon Peter, Agricultural Economist, Federal Office for Agriculture, Directorate for Direct Payments, Embassy of Switzerland in the UK

 Further speakers include: Councillor Yvonne Constance, Oxfordshire County Council; Geraint Davies, Natural Resources Wales; Yvette de Garis, Thames Water; Caroline May, Norton Rose Fulbright and Chris White, AECOM.

 - The current state of UK natural capital and priorities for the future;

 - Next steps for the protection of natural capital - developing new data-based frameworks, prioritising environmental net gain, and the role of businesses;